Get in Touch

 • Accessing partitions using UUID

-• Creating and checking filesystem integrity
+• Filesystem creation and integrity checks

-• Optimizing filesystems via mount options
+• Filesystem optimization via mount options

 • Using SMART to predict hard disk failure